tinymce/tinymce-docs/migration-from-4.x/migrating4x.md

 The following options were newly added:

 * UI components: Users can now build their components from configurations.
-This is an enhancement that simplfies the previous way of creating components.
+This is an enhancement that simplifies the previous way of creating components.

 #### Removed Settings